 Meadowsweet is a native erect deciduous shrub with an unbranched stem, growing to six feet in height.
-Twigs have a yellowish-brown bark, older stems brown to reddish-brown.
+Twigs have a yellowish-brown bark, older stems are brown to reddish-brown.
 There are two varieties.

-The leaves are alternate, stalked, varying from a narrow lanceolate shape to more broadly obovate, 3 to 5 times longer than wide, up to 3-1/2 inches long. bases are wedge shape to rounded, margins are finely to coarsely toothed depending on the variety.
+The leaves are alternate, stalked, varying from a narrow lanceolate shape to more broadly obovate, 3 to 5 times longer than wide, up to 3-1/2 inches long.
+Bases are wedge shape to rounded, margins are finely to coarsely toothed depending on the variety.
 There is a main mid-vein with many pinnate laterals (which are not prominent), some laterals ending at a primary tooth.
 Some leaves many be doubly toothed.
 Leaf surfaces are mostly smooth.

 The inflorescence is a terminal panicle, sometimes narrowly conical and sometimes open depending on the variety.
 The panicle height is up to 3.5 times the diameter.
 Additional panicles can rise from the upper leaf axils.
 Branches within the inflorescence usually have fine short hair.
 The flower clusters are quite showy.